 13. What kind of work do residents do?

+No experience is required to do the Work Program--we teach you everything you need to know.
 There are generally four work crews.
 Our farm crew takes care of our cows, sheep, chickens, and pigs, and runs the haying operation every summer.
-Our gardens crew tends to our vegetable and flower gardens, lends a hand in the kitchen, oversees our year-round farmers' market booth in Rutland, and does most of the holiday preparation.
-The woods crew busies itself in our 500 acres of forest, felling, limbing, bucking, splitting and hauling the wood we need to heat our buildings and run our substantial maple sugaring operation.
-On the shop crew, residents build and repair furniture, fix tools, and keep our engines running.
+Our gardens crew tends to our vegetable and flower gardens, works in the People Kicthen to make pesto and ganola for framers market as well as snacks for the Ranch.
+Gardens crew also oversees our year-round farmers' market booth in Rutland, and does most of the holiday preparations.
+The woods crew busies itself in our 700 acres of forest, felling, limbing, bucking, splitting and hauling the wood we need to heat our buildings and run our substantial maple sugaring operation.
+On the shop crew, residents build and repair furniture, construct various out buildings, fix tools, and keep our engines running.
 Other projects include sewing, cleaning, painting, landscaping, and all kinds of other work required to keep the Ranch running through all seasons.

-Residents who transition to our programs in Rutland have access to Vermont VocRehab and VABIR for vocational services, and there are many job opportunities in the area, including paid sheltered employment at the Ranch and with the program in Rutland.
+Residents who transition to our programs in Rutland have access to Vermont VocRehab and VABIR for vocational services, and there are many job opportunities in the area.
+The Ranch also has opportunities for internships on the Work Program, paid sheltered employment, and paid work on the Rutland Program maintenance crew.